‘Ridiculous and unfounded’: Thum Ping Tjin on notion that he is a traitor

 His response comes on the back of comments by Member of Parliament (MP) Seah Kian Peng and Law and Home Affairs Minister K Shanmugam that took aim at the meeting on Thursday between a group of Singapore activists – led by Dr Thum and political dissident Tan Wah Piow - and the Malaysian leader.

-The group included freelance journalist Kirsten Han, civil rights activist Jolovon Wham and graphic novelist Sonny Liew.
+The group included freelance journalist Kirsten Han, civil rights activist Jolovan Wham and graphic novelist Sonny Liew.
 At the meeting, Dr Mahathir was invited to speak at a democracy conference next year.

 A day after his meeting with Dr Mahathir, Dr Thum posted on Facebook saying he had asked the Malaysian prime minister to take a leading role in promoting democracy and freedom of expression in Southeast Asia.